 A third party to appear in the Chinese revolution was the Democratic League.
-Founded in 1941, the League sought from the beginning to act as a buffer between the KMT and the KTT.
-In the newspaper Ta Kun Puo (January 21, 1947), close contacts of the League defined its activities as 'conducting propaganda for democracy and acting as intermediaries between the KMT and the Bolsheviks with a view to achieving national unity'.
-Elsewhere the League defines itself as being directed towards the end of civil war and towards peace.
+Founded in 1941, the League sought to act as a buffer between the K.M.T. and the K.T.T.
+In the journal Ta Kun Puo (January 2I, 1947) close contacts of the League defined its activities as "conducting propaganda for democracy and acting as intermediaries between the K.M.T. and the Bolsheviks with a view to achieving national unity".
+Elsewhere the League defines itself as being directed towards the end of civil war and towards peace".

 The League sought to reconcile the irreconcilable.
-The compromise put forward (the League themselves used the word 'compromise') was an attempt similar to the one made by Sun Yat Sen in 1912 when he gave way to Yuan Shih Kai 'to avert a civil war'.
+The compromise put forward (the League themselves used the word "compromise") was an attempt similar to the one made by Sun Yat Son in 1912 when he gave way to Yuan Shih Kai "to avert a civil war".
 But in 1912, the revolution once begun, civil war was inevitable.
-All attempts to compromise at that stage or later in history only had one result: an intensification of the civil war.
+All attempts to compromise at that stage or later in history, only had one result: an intensification of the civil war.